Masai Mara

 Masai Mara Tourism

-The Masai Mara National Reserve is managed by Narok County Council as part of the Greater Mara Ecosystem.
-Going beyond the reserve, the Greater Mara includes private and community lands.
-Inside the Masai Mara, the Mara Triangle along the Mara River covers around one-third of the reserve and is famous for the best wildlife sightings, especially during the Great Migration.
-The Masai Mara, often referred to as the 'kingdom of lions,' showcases their dominance over the grasslands of the reserve.
-Known for its excellent maintenance, Masai Mara attracts travellers from around the world.
+Covering 1,510 square kilometres, the Masai Mara National Reserve is managed by Narok County Council as part of the Greater Mara Ecosystem, which includes private and community lands.
+Within the reserve, the Mara Triangle along the Mara River covers about one-third of the reserve and offers the best wildlife sightings, especially during the Great Migration.

 Entry Fees to Masai Mara National Reserve: